-The psychologist S. S. Stevens suggested that scores can be assigned to individuals so that they communicate more or less quantitative information about the variable of interest (Stevens, 1946).
+The psychologist S. S. Stevens suggested that scores can be assigned to individuals in a way that communicates more or less quantitative information about the variable of interest (Stevens, 1946)4.
 For example, the officials at a 100-m race could simply rank order the runners as they crossed the finish line (first, second, etc.), or they could time each runner to the nearest tenth of a second using a stopwatch (11.5 s, 12.1 s, etc.).
 In either case, they would be measuring the runners' times by systematically assigning scores to represent those times.
 But while the rank ordering procedure communicates the fact that the second-place runner took longer to finish than the first-place finisher, the stopwatch procedure also communicates how much longer the second-place finisher took.
 Stevens actually suggested four different levels of measurement (which he called "scales of measurement") that correspond to four different levels of quantitative information that can be communicated by a set of scores.

 The nominal level of measurement is used for categorical variables and involves assigning scores that are category labels.
 Category labels communicate whether any two individuals are the same or different in terms of the variable being measured.
 For example, if you look at your research participants as they enter the room, decide whether each one is male or female, and type this information into a spreadsheet, you are engaged in nominal-level measurement.
 Or if you ask your participants to indicate which of several ethnicities they identify themselves with, you are again engaged in nominal-level measurement.
+The essential point about nominal scales is that they do not imply any ordering among the responses.
+For example, when classifying people according to their favourite colour, there is no sense in which green is placed "ahead of" blue.
+Responses are merely categorized.
+Nominal scales thus embody the lowest level of measurement5.